Magaraasi: Soundtrack

 The music was composed by Shankar–Ganesh making their debut.
-It was Kavignar Kannadhasan who recommended the name of the duo to the producer Sandow M. M. A. Chinnappa Thevar.
+It was poet Kannadasan who recommended the name of the duo to the producer Sandow M. M. A. Chinnappa Thevar.

 Release and reception

 Magaraasi was released during 14 April 1967, during Puthandu.
 The film faced competition from Pattanathil Bhootham, released on the same day, and failed at the box-office.
 Kalki appreciated Nagesh's comedy, saying they give life to the film, but criticised the music and writing.